The disconnect dilemma

 RESEARCH

-I wanted to surface quick, directional patterns, so I decided the best way to do this was through an online survey using Google Forms.
-The survey questions explored individual recycling and reuse habits, mental models around waste and impact, and perceptions around how personal action affects climate change.
+The survey questions explored individual recycling and reuse habits, mental models around waste and impact, and perceptions about how personal action affects climate change.
+I used a combination of multiple choice, rating scales, and open-ended questions to diversity the types of data I received.

 INSIGHTS